 “The sudden and accidental deaths during the year numbered 188, as follows:- Convulsions, 42; Overlaying, 28; Suffocation, 13; Apoplexy, 25; Severe burns, 14; Fracture of Skull, 19; Other Fractures (Accident), 13; Dislocation of Neck, 1; Acute Poisoning by Alcohol, 4; Poisoning by Opium, 2; Drowning, 11; Hanging, 1; Choking, 1; Cut throat, 3; Gunshot Wound of Heart, 1; Gunshot Wound of Abdomen, 1; Syncope, 3; Spasm of Glottis, 2; Angina Pectoris, 1; Sun-stroke, 1; Ulceration of Stomach, 1; Ruptured Blood-vessel (fall), 1 – total, 188.”

 A lot of these you will have heard of, but some you may not have.
 Overlaying is the accidental death of a child by smothering, usually when a larger person rolls onto them during sleep.
-Mechanical asphyxia occurs as the child is unable to breath due to the force pressed against it.
+Mechanical asphyxia occurs as the child is unable to breathe due to the force pressed against it.
 Whilst overlaying was mainly said to be accidental, any family whom it happened to faced stigma – more so if they already had a large family, as overlaying was also seen as a way of getting rid of extra mouths to feed!

-Apoplexy relates to a stroke, and the paralysis that so often accompanies it.
+Apoplexy relates to a stroke and the paralysis that so often accompanies it.
 Syncope actually means fainting or swooning, so, as a primary cause of death, it’s not particularly descriptive, as it merely indicates that someone ‘dropped down dead’.
-It is likely that ‘syncope’ refers to sudden, unknown death.
+It is likely that ‘syncope’ refers to a sudden, unknown death.
 Spasm of the Glottis can result in immediate death and usually occurred in young children.
 The muscles which control the vocal chords contract suddenly, preventing air from entering the lungs.
 In severe cases, the muscles do not relax, asphyxiating the sufferer.
 It’s not all doom and gloom in the report – some people managed to live a fairly long (albeit hardly wonderful) life:

 “Eighty-seven died at ages of 80 and upwards, 32 males and 55 females.
 Of these 76 were between 80 and 90, and eleven between 90 and 100 years, three of the latter being females who died at the age of 96.”